sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 	https://wms2.grid.sara.nl:9000/JIVYfkMxtnRFWweGsx0XAA #replace with your jobID

 Note that the URL can only be accessed by you as you are authenticated to the server with the certificate installed in this browser.
-If your certificate is not installed in this browser, you will see an authentication error.
+If your certificate is not installed in this browser, you will get an authentication error.

 .. _job-cancel: